SwiftERM Hyper-personalisation for ecommerce email marketing

 Advanced lead nurturing features

 • Lead Scoring: Lead scoring is a method of ranking prospective customers by their potential to convert into a lead.
-Each user’s score determines the type of communication they receive from the organization, the frequency of that communication, and the department from which that communication originates.
+Each user’s score determines the type of communication they receive from the organisation, the frequency of that communication, and the department from which that communication originates.
 Lead scoring often combines demographic information alongside behavioural information, such as website activity, past purchases, and social media actions.

-• Lead scoring plays a huge part in determining the way organizations interact with prospects.
+• Lead scoring plays a huge part in determining the way organisations interact with prospects.
 Advanced lead scoring features take into account recent behaviour and adjust scores accordingly.
 A high lead score often indicates buying intention, which can help your sales team determine what type of offer to make.

 3. Social media